uber-research/deep-neuroevolution/README.md

 cd deep-neuroevolution
 ```

-Start the container launching the redis instance, use sudo if required (see also [this page](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)).
+Start the container launching the redis instance, use sudo if required, see also [this page](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

 ```
 sudo docker-compose up